The BSBI Distribution Maps Scheme

 The Distribution Database

 The BSBI operates a Distribution Database (DDb) as a central store for all our records of plants and charophytes.
-It contains some 40 million biological records (April 2018) and is growing by several million records every year.
+It contains over 40 million biological records and is growing by several million records every year.
 It is updated frequently from our network of Mapmate recorders and from other sources such as herbarium digitisation projects.

 The database stores full details of the BSBI occurrence records and is regularly used by BSBI county recorders and taxon referees, who are responsible for curating the records and correcting mistakes.
 Licensing and confidentiality constraints and the need to protect sensitive records mean that public access to the database is not available and because this is research-level, live data it is not appropriate for the general public or for consultancies.